JasonXie23/Data-Industry-Survey-Visualizations/README.md

 # Data-Industry-Survey-Visualizations

 I have published it in my Powerbi service, but it seems that I can not share it without paying, so I download the pdf version of my dash board.
 But PDF version can not use powerbi grouping function to see the data.
+Since I have done the projects to practice my skill in Powerbi, I will only do simple insights into the dashboard.

-#Insights after the Visualization
+#Simple Insights after the Visualization
 1. In most of the country, the average salary working as a Data Scientist is the highest except Canada and UK.
 However, data scientist seems to have a low market demand, since most of the survey takers are data analytics(381) but data scientist only have 25.

 2. The most popular language in data industry is Python, then R, nearly 4 times gap between them.
 SQL here is belonging to other range, it is the third category.
 The rest language is not frequently used in data industry.